mytechnotalent/MicroPython-micro-bit-Talking-Heads-Or-Tails/README.md

 ## STEP 1: Download & Install Mu IDE
 [Instructions](https://www.linkedin.com/pulse/python-kids-part-2-install-mu-ide-kevin-thomas/)
+*** PLEASE MAKE SURE YOU INSTALL THE ALPHA VERSION OF MU IN ORDER FOR THE MICRO:BIT V2 TO WORK PROPERLY ***

 ## STEP 2: Plug micro:bit Into Computer
 ***PLUG IN USB CABLE TO COMPUTER AND DEVICE***